Go directly to the source (the creditor) to dispute inaccurate credit report items.

-The accuracy of the information the furnisher provides to the consumer reporting agency must reflect the terms of liability of the account, the consumer’s performance regarding the account and whether or not information identifies the appropriate consumer.
+The accuracy of the information the furnisher provides to the credit bureau must reflect the terms of liability of the account, the consumer’s performance regarding the account and whether or not information identifies the appropriate consumer.

 The integrity of the information provided by the furnisher must be substantiated by the furnisher’s records and furnished in a way which minimizes the likelihood the information could be incorrectly reflected in a consumer’s credit report.

-What this new law really means to the consumer
+What this law really means to the consumer

-Previously consumers could dispute information directly with the creditors; however, the creditor or furnisher of information was under no requirement to respond.
-Now, under the new law, original creditors must respond within 30 days just like the credit bureaus.
-The original creditor must investigate, not verify a dispute.
+Previously consumers could dispute information directly with the creditors, however the creditor or furnisher of information was under no requirement to respond.
+Under the Direct Dispute Rule original creditors must respond within 30 days just like the credit bureaus.

-The chances an original creditor has maintained your records after 18 months of a charge-off, inactivity or closure is highly unlikely.
-This can work to your advantage as the original creditor may not be able to back up their negative reporting, such as late payments, of an account.
+There may be a chance an original creditor has not maintained your records after 18 months of a charge-off, inactivity or account closure.
+This can work to your advantage as the original creditor may not be able to back up their negative reporting.